lloydtorres/lloydtorres.github.io/_posts/2015-09-09-literally-hacking-hack-the-north-ctf.md

 And finally, I'd like to thank my teammate Spurrya for staying up late with me to figure out each part of the CTF.
 We were a great team!

+<em>Remember to check out my <a href="/log/more-hacks-hack-the-north-ctf-two/">log post on the second Hack the North CTF</a>, where we deal with the aftermath of hacking the North Bank.</em>

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>